CRC-FONDA/A2-metagenome-snakemake/README.md

-# metagenome-read-mapping
+# Metagenome read mapping approaches

-The goal of this repository is to compare different metagenomics read mapping approaches.
+The goal of this repository is to write workflow components for mapping metagenomics reads that can be used on different architectures.

 Data has been simulated using this tool https://github.com/eseiler/raptor_data_simulation